This is a list of non-subscription sources of information that I think are worth sharing.

 - Champagne – CIVC

-- Champagne – from terroir to wine – a great CIVC publication, in English.
+- Champagne – from terroir to wine – includes a great CIVC publication, in English, on this page, select Champagne, then the brochure From Vine to Wine.

 - Crémant d’Alsace, website of the Conseil Interprofessionnel des Vins d’Alsace (CIVA) regional wine body.